Tina Bojanowski

-Tina Bojanowski (born August 29, 1964) is an American politician.
+Christine Bojanowski (born August 29, 1964) is an American politician.
 She is a Democrat representing District 32 in the Kentucky House of Representatives.

 Personal life

 Bojanowski holds a Bachelor of Science and an MBA from the University of Louisville, and a MAT and PhD from Bellarmine University.
 She is currently a teacher at Watterson Elementary School, a public school in Louisville, Kentucky.

 Political career

-Bojanowski was elected to represent the 32nd district in the Kentucky House of Representatives in 2018.
-She is running for re-election in 2020.
+Bojanowski was elected to represent the 32nd district in the Kentucky House of Representatives in 2018, defeating Republican incumbent Phil Moffett.